Cy

 Sue Ball profile photo

-Sue is passionate about the importance of education, training and effective collaboration to address the skills needs of employers.
-After a long career in the NHS (which included both clinical and non-clinical roles), she recently retired from her role as Assistant Director of Workforce and Organisational Development at Aneurin Bevan University Health Board.
-Sue is continuing to engage in consultancy work for the Health Board and chairs fitness to practice hearings at the Nursing & Midwifery Council.
+Sue has been a Governor since 2018 and served as Vice Chair from 2020 until the previous Chair’s retirement in July 2025.
+She is passionate about the importance of education, training and effective collaboration to address the skills needs of employers.
+Having retired from her role as Assistant Director of Workforce and Organisational Development at Aneurin Bevan University Health Board.
+Sue continues to engage in consultancy work for the Health Board and chairs fitness to practice hearings at the Nursing & Midwifery Council.

 Anthony Basnett profile photo